InvirganceDocumentation/convirgance-docs/docs/README.md

 #### Transformations

 Build data pipelines that clean and reshape your data.
 Convert types, group records, or compute new fields - all without loading everything into memory.

-#### File Formats

-Work with data in any format.
-Read from CSV, transform in memory, write to JSON - all using the same consistent API.

 ## Community and Support